 The aim of this project is to understand exactly what happened at Three Lakes.
 How did the site form, what changes occurred as the climate fluctuated, with a primary focus on the change in biodiversity that occurred.
 This is of particular interest following the ice age when no living things existed on the landscape of Ireland.
 As the ice reduced and melted away, exposing the land and creating new river courses, lakes, plains and hills, nature moved in and repopulated the new habitats.
 Can we understand the sequence, the timing, the successes and failures?
 That is what we might achieve in this project.

 As a brief summary of the project plan, we will be sampling sediment, by taking full depth cores, from both the peatland and the lake.
 We will look for various fossils within the sediments to help us create a picture of the changing climate.
 By discovering which species of organisms that are used as proxies for certain factors in the environment, were present at various times in the past, we can see how the climate changed.
 This will be explained in more detail later.
 Once we have domne this we will be sampling the sediment for DNA, SEDimentary Ancient DNA - SEDADNA.
-But the first job was to become familiar with the fossils themselves, and learn how to find them in the sediment, and to identify them to species level.
+But the first job was to become familiar with the fossils themselves, learn how to find them in the sediment, and to identify them to species level.

 How we have fared in our search for fossil tests in this project so far is dealt with in a separate blog here posted a while ago.
 This is something we need to revisit at a later date.